efratizen/HMOManagment/README.md

 # HMOManagment
 <h3>homework assignment- Hadasim</h3>
 <h5>Efrat Eisenbach 214713513</h5>
-In this project I implemented a server side System for management Health maintenance organization.
+In this project I implemented a server side System for management Health maintenance organization.<br>
-For displaying the data, I used Postman, an application that allows testing APIs.
+For displaying the data, I used Postman, an application that allows testing APIs.<br>

 # Actions:
-1.add new hmo member+profile picture
+1.add new hmo member+profile picture<br>
-  (adding picture using dto)
+  (adding picture using dto)<br>
-2.add corona details for exist hmo member
+2.add corona details for exist hmo member<br>
-3.get all existing hmo members
+3.get all existing hmo members<br>
-4.get existing hmo member by id/phone
+4.get existing hmo member by id/phone<br>
-5.get all corona details
+5.get all corona details<br>
-6.get the count of Hmo members which are unvaccinated 7.get how many active patients were there each day in the last month.
+6.get the count of Hmo members which are unvaccinated<br>
+7.get how many active patients were there each day in the last month.<br>
-(Uploading corona details separately, assuming that not every hmo member has corona details, and this is something beyond the user's personal details)
+(Uploading corona details separately, assuming that not every hmo member has corona details, and this is something beyond the user's personal details)<br>

 # Technologies & dependencies:
 - SpringBootApplication